j-d-ha/VSCode-Dark-Plus/README.md

 ## Acknowledgements

-This theme is heavily inspired by [VSCode Theme for Jetbrains IDEs](https://github.com/dinbtechit/vscode-theme).
+This theme is heavily inspired by [VSCode Theme for JetBrains IDEs](https://github.com/dinbtechit/vscode-theme).